Hydrogen Peroxide is not a complicated product.

 The only concentration of Hydrogen Peroxide suitable to use for cleaning purposes is the dilute 3% solution found at most grocery stores.
 Stronger concentrations should never be used, as they present hazards that would be dangerous to persons not specially trained to deal with them.

-To clean with Hydrogen Peroxide, we recommend putting it into a spray bottle to spray onto the surfaces you are trying to either disinfect or bleach.
+To clean with Hydrogen Peroxide, we recommend putting it into a spray bottle to spray onto the textiles you are trying to bleach.
 You do not need to dilute it.
 Another option is to leave it in the brown bottle that it comes in, and screw a spray head from a clean, empty spray bottle to the top of that in place of the cap.
 Exposure to light may speed decomposition, and this method may help prevent that.

-For stain removal- After the product is in contact with the surface, let it sit until you (hopefully) achieve the desired results.
+For stain removal (with a 3% solution) – After the product is in contact with the surface, let it sit until you (hopefully) achieve the desired results.

 Obviously, other store-bought products that may contain Hydrogen Peroxide as an active ingredient should be used as directed.